James Anderson (cricketer): 2009: West Indies

 With the Test series lost, England were keen to regain some honour in the T20 and ODIs which remained.
-After taking 3 for 48 in 8 overs in a warm-up match against the WIPA President's Select XI, Anderson led the England attack in the T20 international.
+After taking 3 for 48 in 8 overs in a warm-up match against the WIPA President's Select XI, Anderson led the England attack in the T20 International.
 Despite finishing with decent figures of 1–19 in 3 overs, England were beaten soundly.
 The first One-Day International, however, saw England inflict their first defeat on the West Indies of the tour.
 After posting 270 for 7 in their 50 overs, Rain interrupted the West Indies' reply, leading to the result being decided on the Duckworth–Lewis method.
 With the light fading, Anderson succeeded in having Kieron Pollard caught on the boundary by Steve Harmison.
-Due to the intricacies of the D/L system, this wicket ensured England won the match by a single run.
+Due to the intricacies of the Duckworth Lewis method, this wicket ensured England won the match by a single run.

 In the next two ODIs, England suffered two more defeats, with Anderson taking 3 for 37 from 9 overs in the second ODI, as well as making 8 with the bat, and went on to take 1 for 39 from 5 overs and 0 not out as England fell 2–1 behind in the five-match series.
 England therefore needed to win the fourth ODI in Barbados to keep the series alive.
 Bowling first, England restricted the West Indies to 239/9 in their 50 overs, with Anderson himself taking the wicket of Fidel Edwards to finish with figures of 1 for 41 with 1 maiden in the 10 he bowled.
 Duckworth-Lewis again helped England as they chased down 136 in 18 overs to win by nine wickets.
 Thus, the series was tied at 2–2 going into the final match in St. Lucia.
 The West Indies won the toss and elected to bowl first, with England able to post 172/5 in 29 overs (the innings shortened by rain).
 With 29 overs to chase 173 for victory, the West Indies lost Gayle to Anderson in the first over with the score at 1/1, Anderson going on to add the wicket of Kieron Pollard as he finished with match figures of 2/34 from 6 overs as England won the match by 26 runs, with Anderson's Lancashire teammate Andrew Flintoff taking a hat-trick.